CRSU-Apps/MetaInsight/README.md

 Owen, RK, Bradbury, N, Xin, Y, Cooper, N, Sutton, A. MetaInsight: An interactive web-based tool for analyzing, interrogating, and visualizing network meta-analyses using R-shiny and netmeta.
 Res Syn Meth.
 2019; 10: 569-581.

-A guide for downloading and running MetaInsight offline is available here: [a relative link](offline_user_guide.md)
+A guide for downloading and running MetaInsight offline is available here: [Offline User Guide](offline_user_guide.md)